Omega says may get lower Haverford offer

 A Haverford spokesperson declined to comment.

-News of Haverford's potential lower offer comes one week after Omega revealed that its estimated losses from big natural catastrophes this year had increased by $6 million.
+News of Haverford's potential lower offer comes one week after Omega revealed that its estimated losses from big natural catastrophes this year had increased by $6 million (3 million pound).

 (Reporting by Myles Neligan; Editing by Helen Massy-Beresford)